2022-2023 rate changes

 - 2% rate increase effective January 1, 2023

-The proposed rate increases are well below the forecasted rate of inflation and support SMUD’s commitment to keep rate increases at or below inflation through 2030.
+The rate increases are well below the forecasted rate of inflation and support SMUD’s commitment to keep rate increases at or below inflation through 2030.

 How will this impact my bill?